tuladhar/Python-for-SysAdmin/README.md

 ...                     help='sum the integers (default: find the max)')
 ```

-Later, calling :meth:`parse_args` will return an object with two attributes, integers and accumulate.
+Later, calling `parse_args` will return an object with two attributes, integers and accumulate.
 The integers attribute will be a list of one or more ints, and the accumulate attribute will be either the `sum` function, if --sum was specified at the command line, or the `max` function if it was not.

 ### Parsing arguments

-`ArgumentParser` parses args through the :meth:`~ArgumentParser.parse_args` method.
+`ArgumentParser` parses args through the `ArgumentParser.parse_args` method.
 This will inspect the command-line, convert each arg to the appropriate type and then invoke the appropriate action.
 In most cases, this means a simple namespace object will be built up from attributes parsed out of the command-line:
 ```py
 >>> parser.parse_args(['--sum', '7', '-1', '42'])
 Namespace(accumulate=<built-in function sum>, integers=[7, -1, 42])